Syria rebels struggle to advance in new Aleppo offensive

 The rebels, who have grown suspicious over some Kurdish militants' ties with Assad, also threatened to confront groups they said were linked to the militant Kurdish Worker's Party (PKK) in neighbouring Turkey.

-Turkey, which has thrown its weight behind the opposition and allows the Syrian rebels sanctuary, is woried about the autonomy-seeking PKK taking advantage of the unrest in Syria to strike inside its borders.
+Turkey, which has thrown its weight behind the opposition and allows the Syrian rebels sanctuary, is worried about the autonomy-seeking PKK taking advantage of the unrest in Syria to strike inside its borders.

 In Aleppo's Kurdish neighbourhood of Sheikh Maqsoud, rebels said they had captured at least eight men from the shabbiha - Syrian slang for pro-Assad militias.
 Some of the captives were killed, they said.